bndtools/bnd/maven/bnd-maven-plugin/README.md

 </plugin>
 ```

-All Bnd instructions must be declared in a bnd file.
-By default, this is `bnd.bnd`
+Bnd instructions may be declared in a bnd file or in this plugin's configuration in the pom.
-in the base directory of the project.
+The default bnd file is named `bnd.bnd` in the base directory of the project.
 This can be configured to specify an alternate
 path which can be absolute or relative to the base directory of the project.
 In the following example, the `project.bnd` file in the `bnd` folder of the project
 will be used.